-- the project's transport heritage significance - the project's quality, including its aims, content, rationale and likely benefit - the project's relevance and usefulness to the wider community and the organisation's target audience - the project's viability, including planning, availability of resources, sustainable governance, financial planning, and administration - sustainability of the applicant, including capability and capacity of the applicant to deliver the project (evidence of past project delivery success) - consideration of community participation and engagement with the project.
+- the project's transport heritage significance - the quality of the project's heritage outcomes - the project's quality, including its aims, content, rationale and likely benefits - the project's relevance and usefulness to the wider community and the organisation's target audience - the project's viability, including planning, availability of resources, sustainable governance, financial planning, and administration - sustainability of the applicant, including capability and capacity of the applicant to deliver the project (evidence of past project delivery success) - consideration of community participation and engagement with the project.

-Information about the status of applications will not be released until all applications have been assessed and final decisions reached.
+Information about the status of applications will not be released until all applications have been assessed and final decisions are reached.